kunoada/Cardano/jormungandr_controller/README.md

     - Restart command can be executed through bot
     - If any changes in the amount of delegations
     - How many blocks a node is assigned at epoch transition
+    - Notifies with a sorted schedule of block times at epoch transition
+    - Gives you the simple stats of all nodes

 ### Dependencies needed;
 - PyYAML